SAP-archive/cloud-cap-nodejs-codejam/prerequisites.md

 # Prerequisites

 There are hardware and software prerequisites for participating in this CodeJam.
-There are also some items that you might like to install too - not mandatory, but certainly recommended.
+There are also some optional, recommended items that you might like to have too.

 ## Hardware